-The Afar are one of Africa’s long-established first nation inhabitants of the region called the Horn of Africa.
-The 3.5 million Afar have lived in the afar triangle, at the convergence of what are now Ethiopia, Djibouti and Eritrea since time immemorial.
-The Afar triangle is also the treasure trove of early fossil remains, including “Lucy” “Australopithecus afarensis” dating back to 3.2 million-years-old—one of humankind’s earliest ancestors.
+The Afar People are one of Africa’s long-established and culturally homogenous indigenous people who have lived in the Afar Triangle, at the convergence of what are now Ethiopia, Djibouti and Eritrea since time immemorial.
+The Afar Triangle is also the treasure trove of early fossil remains, including “Lucy, Australopithecus Afarensis” dating back to 3.2 million-years-old—one of humankind’s earliest ancestors.
 Many Paleontologists refer to afar homeland as the “cradle of humanity”.

 The Afar Nation are followers of the Islamic faith.
-Some historian credit the introduction of Islam into the continent of Africa through Afar in place called “Mideri” near Dahlak Islands, when the companions of Prophet Muhammad (PBOH) fled Makkah, Saudi Arabia, after persecution, they have arrived in coastal areas of Afar territories where Islam was mixed with their indigenous traditions.
+Some historian credit the introduction of Islam into continental Africa through the Afar region in Dankalia in a place called “Mideri” and near Dahlak Islands.
+When the companions of Prophet Muhammad (PBOH) fled from Makkah, Saudi Arabia, after persecution, they have arrived in coastal areas of Afar territories where Islam was mixed with their indigenous traditions.

-The defeat of Afar Sultan cleared the way for Italy to take control and begin to construct the main artery to link the highlands of Ethiopia to the sea outlet in Eritrea.
-Assab- Addis- Ababa – Desse—Asphalt road was built in 1935.
+The defeat of Sultan Haysma cleared the way for Italy to take control and begin to construct the main artery asphalt road to link the highlands of Ethiopia to the sea outlet in Eritrea.
+Assab to Addis- Ababa – Desse, road was built in 1935.
 In the early 1950’s- 60’s, the Eritrean Afar Heroes like Mohamed Omar Akitto, Abdulkadir Kabir were the pioneers of Eritrea’s liberation struggle.

-Afar under Eritrean Rule
+Afar under Current Eritrean Rule

 Following the independence of Eritrea in May of 1991, the indigenous population of 600,000- 800,000 Afar faced and continue to face unprecedented persecution and prolonged tyranny of the Eritrean regime.
 Led by President Isaias Afwerki’s ruling junta known as the People’s Front for Justice and democracy (PFDJ), the regime is systemically removing the historic presence of the Afar from their ancestral homeland, robbing them of their indigenous identity, denying them the rights to own and live off their traditional land and territories, destroying the basis of the Afar economies such as fishing and animal husbandry, and confiscating Afar businesses.
 Exploitation of Dankalia’s people and resources is sustaining Afwerki and his Generals’ grip on power in the region.
 Eritrean regime has since divided Afar homeland (Dankalia) and renamed the territory.